-The DoF of the horizon, $N_{sur}$ increases with the expansion and becomes a constant asymptotically.
-The important point here is that $N_{sur}$ and $N_{bulk}$ attain saturation asymptotically.
-Secondly, these saturated values are equal such that $N_{bulk}$ approach $N_{sur}$ in the long run.
-Since the emergence of space is driven by the discrepancy between $N_{sur}$ and $N_{bulk},$ the asymptotic merging of these two implies the attainment of a static horizon.
+The DoF on the horizon, $ N_{sur} $ increases with the expansion and becomes a constant asymptotically.
+The important point here is that $ N_{sur} $ and $ N_{bulk} $ attain saturation in the final stage.
+Secondly, these saturated values are equal such that $ N_{bulk} $ approach $ N_{sur} $ in the asymptotic limit.
+Since the emergence of space is driven by the discrepancy between $ N_{sur} $ and $ N_{bulk} $ , the asymptotic merging of these two implies the attainment of equilibrium.
 This is what essentially implied by the law of expansion.

-Let us now examine the evolution of the deceleration parameter in this model which in fact help us to extract the transition point.
-Deceleration parameter, $q$ can be defined as\cite{krishna1},